Take Action

 Volunteer Registration:

-• Eligible Participants: Those who completed all steps will receive an email confirming their eligibility by the end of the day on 01/21/2025.
-Additional details (e.g., team assignments and region details) will follow later this week.
+• Eligible Participants: Those who completed all voltuneer requirements will receive an email confirming their eligibility no later than Monday, February 16, 2026.
+Additional details (e.g., team assignments and region details) will follow later that week.

 • Ineligible Participants: Those who missed any step (training or registration) will receive an email notifying them of ineligibility on 01/21/2025.